The Cyclades · Milos

 €€€

-The Klima taverna set right on the water among the syrmata — fresh fish by the kilo and the namesake astakomakaronada (lobster pasta).
-Tables a metre from the bay, candlelit as the boat-houses turn gold.
-The island's romantic dinner.
+The Klima taverna set right on the water among the syrmata: fresh fish by the kilo and the namesake astakomakaronada (lobster pasta), at tables a metre from the bay, candlelit as the boat-houses turn gold.
+The island's romantic dinner, and it knows it.

 Klimalobster pasta

-InsiderThe waterside tables among the syrmata are reservation-only — book one for about half an hour before sunset and wander Klima while you wait.
-The astakomakaronada is the order; the family runs its own boats.
+InsiderThe waterside tables among the syrmata are reservation-only; book one for about half an hour before sunset and wander Klima while you wait.
+The astakomakaronada is the order, and the family runs its own boats.

 Yialos (Gialos)